n1lby73/industrial-IOT/README.md

 ### key technologies leveraged are:

 - Embedded C++ programming on the ESP32 for IO control and WiFi connectivity.
-- Node.js and Express web framework for the backend APIs.
-- React and Redux on the frontend for responsive UI development.
+- React and Bootstrap on the frontend for responsive UI development.
-- Python Flask for Email verification & OTP
+- Python Flask for Email verification, OTP & backend API's.
 - Socket.IO for real-time motor data streaming.
 - JSON Web Tokens for robust user authentication.